 You’re Not Crazy, But Emotional Abuse Can Make You Think You Are

-When people think of abusive relationships, they often think of physical violence.
-But other types of violence can be perpetrated against a partner, family member, or associate.
-Emotional abuse is a form of violence, and it can have devastating effects on the mental health of the victim.
+Emotional abuse is painful and extremely real.
+When people think of abusive relationships, they often associate them with physical violence.
+You can see the bruises or broken bones, but this isn't the only type of abuse there is.
+There are other kinds of abusive behavior that can be directed against a partner, family member or even colleague.
+Emotional abuse is a form of domestic violence, and it can have devastating effects on the mental health of the victim.

-The first thing you should know is that mental abuse is a crime, and you do have places to go to seek safety from an abuser.
-At their core, all forms of abuse are composed of behaviors the abuser uses to control, coerce, and maintain power over their victim through fear and intimidation.
+The first thing you need to understand is that emotional abuse is a crime, and you do have places to go to seek safety from an abuser.
+At their core, all forms of abuse are behaviors the abuser uses to control, coerce, and maintain the power they've acquired over their victim through fear and intimidation.

 Emotional abuse, however, can be hard to detect at first.
 You know if someone causes you direct physical harm.
 But tactics of emotional abuse can be so subtle that you may not even realize at first you are being manipulated and threatened.
 And this can lead to you questioning yourself.

-Maybe you are in the wrong.
-Maybe you really are misremembering the situation, like they keep telling you.
-You can start to feel crazy and feel that you can't trust yourself, your memories, or your own judgments.
+You start thinking: maybe I am wrong.
+Maybe I do not remember the situation accurately.
+Like they keep telling you.
+You can start to feel crazy and feel that you can't trust yourself, your memories, or your judgments.
 But you are not crazy.
-This is just their way of keeping control over you.
+This is their way of keeping control over you.
 Learning about emotional abuse can help you get on the path to recovery.

 Emotional abuse is often talked about regarding intimate relationships.
 And it's true that relationships between romantic partners are one of the most common settings of this form of abuse.
 But they are not the only type of relationship where emotional abuse occurs.

-Both men and women are victims of emotional abuse, members of both genders are targeted by their partners.
+Gender does discriminate when it comes to emotional abuse.
+Both men and women are victims and are targeted by their partners.
 Children can be victims of emotional abuse by a parent or other authority figure.
 Bosses can abuse their power over employees.
 Adult children can emotionally abuse their parents.
 You may even have another emotionally abusive friend, family member, or co-worker.
 Coercive and manipulative behaviors are not exclusive to any one type of relationship.
 One thing that most of these relationships have in common is that the victim is in regular contact with their abuser in some way.